-We are going to use the SCS (NRCS) method using an IDF based synthetic “Balanced” 6-hr design storm for producing the runoff hydrographs.
+We are going to use the SCS (NRCS) hydrograph method using an IDF based synthetic “Balanced Storm” 6-hr duration for producing the runoff hydrographs.
 This design storm and IDF curves are already installed as defaults that come with your software, out-of-the-box.
 So there’s nothing you’ll need to do with that if you plan to follow along.

 Here are the pre- and post-developed Curve Numbers and Tc’s.